Other Common Names: pink tamarisk

 Because of saltcedar's ability to resprout from roots, many mechanical methods are largely unsuccessful.
 Root plowing is possible if plowed 13.8 inches to 23.6 inches deep with a cutting blade equipped with fins to pull up roots and buried stems, but this method also destroys other vegetation as well.

 The saltcedar leaf beetle Diorhabda elongata adults and larvae feed on saltcedar foliage.
-For more information about biological control of saltcedar, please visit WSU Extension Integrated Weed Control Project.
+Currently this beetle is not available in Washington.
+For more information about biological control of saltcedar, please visit the WSU Extension Integrated Weed Control Project.

 For More Information